leangjia/blender_docs/trunk/blender_docs/manual/render/materials/assignment.rst

 The workflow for applying a second material to some faces of an object covered by a base material is as follows:

 #.
-In Object Mode, apply the base material to the whole object.
+In Object Mode, create a base material.
 #.
-Create/select the second material (the whole object will change to this new material).
-#.
-In the Active Material list, reselect the base material.
-#.
-Go into Edit Mode and Face Select (a new list appears above
+Go into Edit Mode and Face Select (a new list will appear below
    the Active Material list with *Assign*/*Select*/*Deselect* buttons).
 #.
 Select the face/faces to be colored with the second material.
 #.
-In the Object Material Slots list, click the ``+`` button to create a new slot, and while this is still active,
+In the Object Material Slots list, click the ``+`` button to create a new slot or select an existing material.
-   click on the second material in the Available Materials list.
 #.
-Click the *Assign* button, and the second material will appear on the selected object faces.
+Click the *Assign* button, and the material will appear on the selected object faces.

 You can also make this new material a copy of an existing material by adding the data-block: